openenergysolutions/openfmb.docs/docs/adapter/native-plugins/nats.md

 # NATS

-[NATS](https://nats.io/)is a lightweight messaging protocol used to publish/subscribe OpenFMB profiles to/from a NATS server.
+[NATS](https://nats.io/) is a lightweight messaging protocol used to publish/subscribe OpenFMB profiles to/from a NATS server.

 NATS uses a topic hierarchy delimited by periods.
 Within the context of OpenFMB, the topic name takes the following form: